DeclarativeHub/ReactiveKit/README.md

 The framework is best used in a combination with [Bond](https://github.com/ReactiveKit/Bond) that provides UIKit and AppKit bindings, reactive delegates and data sources.

 This document will introduce the framework by going through its implementation.
-By end you should be equipped with pretty good understanding how it is implemented and what are the best ways of using it.
+By the end you should be equipped with a pretty good understanding of how is the framework implemented and what are the best ways to use it.

 ## Summary